 One of the most important decisions a company will make when selecting a supply chain finance partner is whether to choose a bank-led program or one that leverages multiple funders.
 It’s a choice that has significant bearing on program success, coverage, financial risk and – most importantly – the ability for companies to meet the larger business objective(s) at stake.

-Navigating the current supply chain finance provider landscape isn’t easy.
+Whether you already have a program in place, or are looking to implement one for the first time, navigating the current supply chain finance provider landscape isn’t easy.
 It includes a mix of financial institutions, fintech vendors (legacy and new entrants), supply chain/logistics companies and more – all of which bring a unique perspective to supply chain finance.
 As a result, it’s become difficult to pinpoint how some providers fund their supply chain finance offerings and whether their approach falls into the category of bank-led or multi-funder.

 This white paper aims to cut through this confusion and answer the following questions: